 Are guilty looks significant?

 One learned professor and author devised an experiment to determine a dog’s ability to feel guilty after doing something wrong.
 In the experiment, a treat was positioned in front of a dog.
-The owner instructed the canine not to eat the treat and left the room.
+The owner instructed the dog not to eat the treat and left the room.
 Some dogs ate the treat while others refrained.
-When the owners returned, the researchers told some of them that their dog ate the treat when he actually did not.
-When these ill-informed owners scolded their dogs, the innocent dogs looked guilty nonetheless.
-The experiment concluded that the dogs looked guilty not because of what they did (after all they did nothing wrong), but rather as a reaction to what the owners did.
+When the owners returned, the researchers told some of them that their dog had eaten the treat when he actually did not.
+When these ill-informed owners scolded their dogs, the innocent dogs appeared ‘guilty’ nonetheless.
+The experiment concluded that the dogs looked guilty not because of what they did (after all, they did nothing wrong) but rather as a reaction to what the owners did.

 Submissive dogs lower their heads, hunch down, and avert their eyes when trying to diffuse a situation or appease their owners.
-In multi-dog households, the guilty looking dog may actually be the innocent pooch.
+In multi-dog households, the guilty-looking dog may be the innocent pooch.
 For example, if two dogs are home and Dog A chews the newspaper, Dog B may look guilty because he is the peacemaker of the pair.

 Another experiment further validated the appeasement theory.
 Owners left dogs alone with food on the table.
-When the owners returned they weren’t told whether or not their dog ate the food so they responded positively to their pups.
+When the owners returned, they were not told whether or not their dog ate the food, so they responded positively to their pups.
 Clinical observers assessed the dogs’ behavior and noted that the guilty and innocent dogs greeted their owners in the same manner.
 The owners looked happy, so the dogs did, too.
 The conclusion is that dogs look guilty for reasons unrelated to their actions and closely related to our actions.